Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Introduction

-Current research is also particularly interested in leveraging dynamical insights onto the design of trajectories within HFEMs.
-These include the use of manifold and stability theory applied to simpler models such as the CR3BP \citep{Spreen2020NRHO}, or the pursuit of homotopy-like continuation with intermediate dynamical steps of incrementally more realistic models, for example the ER3BP \citep{park2025CharacterizationL2Analogs, park2022IntermediateDynamicalModels} or the Bi-Circular Restricted Four-Body Problem (BCR4BP) \citep{park2022IntermediateDynamicalModels,boudad2020BC4BP, park2025bridgingHFEM}.
-Frequency analysis as a way of interpreting HFEM dynamics as a perturbation to the CR3BP, to exploit conservation of major dynamical frequencies in the orbit transition process, is also a topic of recent research \citep{DeiTos2017Refinement,park2025CharacterizationL2Analogs,park2025Frequency}, namely based on previous works to identify major perturbing frequencies in the Solar System \citep{gomez2002SSFrequencies}.
-These works aim to bridge low- and high-fidelity models to solidify the process of retrieving trajectories and better understand the cases where this is not possible, namely through the viewpoint of bifurcation theory \citep{spreen2021phd,park2025CharacterizationL2Analogs}.
+Current research is also particularly interested in leveraging dynamical insights onto the design of trajectories within HFEMs, e.g. by exploiting manifold information from simpler models such as the CR3BP \cite{Spreen2020NRHO}.
+Alternatively, homotopy-based approaches leveraging dynamical continuation of incrementally realistic models, for example the ER3BP \cite{park2025CharacterizationL2Analogs, park2022IntermediateDynamicalModels,Gao2026Continuation} or different versions of the Restricted Four-Body Problem \cite{park2022IntermediateDynamicalModels,boudad2020BC4BP, park2025bridgingHFEM,Sanaga2025Leveraging}, have also become prevalent in the literature.
+These techniques essentially bridge low- and high-fidelity representations of the dynamics, easing the complexity of transitioning solutions from one to the other.
+In particular, recent studies such as the Unified Transition Scheme presented in \cite{sanaga2025UTS,sanaga2026UTSTori}, establish a coherent framework connecting models of varying fidelity, investigating different continuation parameters and the incorporation of underlying structures in the transition process, such as invariant tori \cite{sanaga2026UTSTori,Brown2025InvariantTori}.
+Frequency analysis as a way of interpreting HFEM dynamics as a perturbation to the CR3BP, to exploit conservation of major dynamical frequencies in the orbit transition process, is also a topic of recent research \cite{park2025CharacterizationL2Analogs,DeiTos2017Refinement,park2025Frequency}, namely based on previous work to identify major perturbing frequencies in the Solar System \cite{gomez2002SSFrequencies}.
+Assessing the fundamental structures behind each dynamical representation has also been of utmost importance for understanding the cases where transition is not possible, namely through the viewpoint of bifurcation theory \cite{park2025CharacterizationL2Analogs,Gao2026Continuation,spreen2021phd}.